DefGuard/defguard/web/src/shared/video-tutorials/README.md

-# Video Support
+# Video Tutorials

-The video support widget displays route-specific YouTube video tutorials inside the authenticated app shell.
-A floating "Video support" button appears in the bottom-right corner when videos are available for the current route.
+The video tutorials widget displays route-specific YouTube video tutorials inside the authenticated app shell.
+A floating "Video tutorials" button appears in the bottom-right corner when videos are available for the current route.
 Clicking it opens a panel listing the relevant videos; clicking a video opens a full-screen overlay with an embedded YouTube player.